Presidential influence on the Supreme Court of the United States: The Trump Effect

 Scholars of law and courts have argued for decades that presidential elections matter because of the executive’s power to nominate/appoint justices to the Supreme Court of the United States.
 Of course, the impact of appointments is greatest when a president has the ability to change the ideological direction of Court rulings.
 Donald Trump isn’t the first president who has been able to make a shift in ideology with appointees, but he is perhaps the most influential in recent years.
 We will explore some of the decisions of the Court with Trump appointees, and we will also take a look back at a few other presidents whose appointees also shaped new rulings.

 Lectures will be held on Mondays at 3 p.m. in the Olm Fellowship Hall of Fairhaven Senior Services, 435 West Starin Road, Whitewater.
-They are open to the public.
-Registration is not required.
-Masks may be required in common areas at Fairhaven Senior Services.
-Please be prepared on arrival.
-Lectures will be recorded and posted to our Fairhaven Lecture website and YouTube channel.
+They are open to the public and registration is not required.
+Lectures may be recorded and posted to our Fairhaven Lecture website and YouTube channel.
 Videos of lectures in this series and in past series can be accessed for free any time after they are posted online.

-Check our Fairhaven Lecture website and follow us on social media for more information and updates on opening to the public.
+Follow us on social media for more information.
 Any other questions, please contact Kari Borne at bornek@uww.edu or 262-472-1003.